Curriculum

 Art & Design

-At Fairlands, we believe that art, craft and design are essential to a well-rounded education.
+At Fairlands, we believe that art, craft, and design are essential to a well-rounded education.
 They enable pupils to express ideas, explore creativity, and develop a deeper understanding of the world around them.
-Our curriculum is built on the Kapow Primary Art and Design scheme, which provides a structured, progressive approach from Reception to Year 6.

 We aim to deliver a high-quality art education that is: